teknohog/primetools/README.md

 parallel with mfakto.
 It uses lockfiles to avoid conflicts when accessing files.
 Thus a few options are new or different:

-* -s now stands for submit only, in case you want to finish current work and quit.
-There is no -g equivalent.
+* --getwork and --submit are removed as redundant.
+Use -n 0 in case you want to finish current work and quit, without getting any new work.

-* New timeout option for the wait loop.
+* --timeout for the wait loop.
 By default, attempt network update every hour.

 Run mfloop.py -h for more details on options.